 Ars Technica’s Ferrari’s FF review notes performance, of course, but heaps attention on this GT car’s interior comforts and versatility, noting that, “From the driver’s seat — in fact, from any of the four seats — the FF is a treat,” with special attention paid to the car’s heated and cooled seats as well as its rear headroom.
 The car’s versatility is consistently praised, with the review noting that “there’s plenty of luggage space” and “more than enough [space] for a Costco run.”

 Versatility aside, Ars Technica also has praise for the FF’s power — and, like other outlets, they have good things to say about its well-mannered drive in the context of its raw power.
 They praise the FF as “a very comfortable car to drive,” adding that it’s “one that feels as if it wraps around you.”

 Reading FF reviews is one thing, but owning one is a truly special experience.
-As comfortable on the highways between Indianapolis and St. Louis as it is making short trips around Chicago, the FF is a standout on the track and as a daily driver.
+As comfortable on the highways between Milwaukee and Indianapolis as it is making short trips around Chicago, the FF is a standout on the track and as a daily driver.
 Contact us today to inquire about buying a Ferrari FF.
 While Chicagoland is our home, we proudly serve supercar enthusiasts throughout the United States.

 More About Ferrari Models